neuromaancer/everforest_collection/README.md

 ## Motivation

-It is really nice using the everforest theme, but it is not available for all the tools I use (obviously it is not that popular as [Catppuccin](https://github.com/catppuccin)), so this collection of everforest themes is made for various tools.
+It is really nice using the everforest theme, but it is not available for all the tools we use (obviously it is not that popular as [Catppuccin](https://github.com/catppuccin)), so this collection of everforest themes is made for various tools.

 ## Tools

-My everforest theme collection for various tools.
 Most are everforest dark soft.

 1. [Neovim](https://github.com/neovim/neovim): [everforest.nvim](https://github.com/neanias/everforest-nvim) and of course, the original [everforest](https://github.com/sainnhe/everforest).
 2. [Kitty](https://sw.kovidgoyal.net/kitty/): use `kitten theme` then select the `everforest` theme.